mlibrary/about-vermont/src/content/publish-with-us.md

 Payment of an honorarium requires submission of a W-9 or W-8BEN via UVM File Transfer Service.

 For more information on the UVM Press books honorarium policy, please contact [Thomas Krause, Editorial Director for Books](mailto:press@uvm.edu).
+Visit [Book Proposals](https://press.uvm.edu/book-proposals/) for full author guidelines.